-Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.
+The proposed project would result in a modest increase on the demand of ground water supplies and therefore would not interfere with groundwater recharge or lowering of the local groundwater level.
+The nearest offsite wells are located approximately 820 feet northeast and 1,520 southwest, respectively from the existing on-site well (Results of Napa County Tier 1 Water Availability Analysis, 2016).
+According to Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.

 - c-d.
 The project would not substantially alter the drainage pattern on site or cause a significant increase in erosion or siltation on or off the cultivated agricultural vineyard site.
 Impacts would be less than significant. - e.
 The preliminary grading and drainage plan and stormwater control plan have been reviewed by the Engineering Division.
 As conditioned, impacts would be less than significant. - f.
-Water quality was analyzed as part of the project's existing water system permit application and found to be of good quality.
+Laboratory testing was performed for a limited number of water quality analyses on February 19, 2015 from a groundwater sample collected from the on-site well.
+No water quality issues were noted.
 A review of all parcels within 500-feet of the subject site's property line was conducted to identify any potential hazardous spills and none were identified.
 Impacts from the project to water quality would be less than significant. - g/h.
 No portion of the project site is located within the FEMA-designated 100-year floodplain.
 No impact would occur. - i/j.
 The parcel is not located in an area that is subject to inundation by tsunamis, seiches, or mudflows.
 Impacts would be less than significant.